-When This Medicine Should Not Be Used:You should not use this medicine if you have had an allergic reaction to hydrocortisone or recent colostomy surgery.
+When This Medicine Should Not Be Used:This medicine is not right for everyone.
+Do not use it if you had an allergic reaction to hydrocortisone, or if you have a fungus infection.

 How to Use This Medicine:

 Cream, Suppository, Foam

 - Take your medicine as directed.
 Your dose may need to be changed several times to find what works best for you.

 - Wash your hands with soap and water before and after using this medicine.

 - Follow the directions on your medicine for preparing the foam or suppository.

 - Do not use the aerosol container to put the medicine directly into your rectum.
 Always use the foam applicator that came with the medicine.

 - Connect the applicator to the cap of the aerosol container.
 Shake the container for 5 to 10 seconds just before using.

 - Wash the foam applicator with warm, soapy water after you use it.